 The Product Life-cycle (PLC) is a model that describes the phases through which a product goes based on the sales of a product over the years.
 This model helps assess the marketing mix needed to allow a product to gain traction over time or avoid market saturation.

-Why is the product life-cycle important?
+Why is the product life cycle important?

 Or if a product is already in the maturity stage, it helps marketers or managers to assess how to prolong the maturity phase and avoid market saturation.

-Thus, with PLC managers and marketing strategist can make informed business decisions, by understanding which stage a product is going through.
-The primary phases of a product life cycle can be broken down in:
+Thus, PLC managers and marketing strategists can make informed business decisions by understanding the stage a product goes through.

 - Introduction and development stage